alicsaid/ArtSpace/README.md

 # ArtSpace
-Art gallery created using Jetpack Compose.
+Art gallery is android application created using Jetpack Compose.